ViktorAJStein/SympFormer/README.md

 loss.png            # when --plot is enabled
 ```

-`metrics.csv` contains training and validation losses together with additional run metadata such as learning rate, wall-clock time, cumulative tokens, and, for some architectures, learned step-size / damping statistics.
+`metrics.csv` contains training and validation losses, along with additional run metadata such as learning rate, wall-clock time, cumulative tokens, and, for some architectures, learned step-size/damping statistics.

 ---